Native XML File

 - 'Import XMI' permission to import Packages from Native XML

-- Native XML files exported by Enterprise Architect version 15.0 or later cannot be imported by versions of Enterprise Architect earlier than 15.0
+- Native XML files exported by Enterprise Architect 15.0 cannot be imported by earlier versions of Enterprise Architect

 - Native XML files exported using the 'Export Package to XML' dialog will not be formatted (that is, 'pretty-printed'), even if the 'Format XMI Output' option is enabled in the 'XML Specifications' option-group of the 'Preferences' dialog